chayleaf/urn/README.md

 [URNs](https://datatracker.ietf.org/doc/html/rfc8141).
 Parsing
 and comparison is done according to the spec (meaning only part of the URN is used for equality checks).
-Some RFCs define per-namespace lexical equivalence rules, those aren't taken into account here. `no_std` support is available if you disable the default "std" feature. `alloc` is optional as well. `UrnSlice` is a borrowed URN, `Urn` is an owned URN.
+Some RFCs define per-namespace lexical equivalence rules, those aren't taken into account here.
+RFC2141 is more lenient than RFC8141 at times (and vice versa), care is taken to be able to parse (and encode) either of them.
+Serde support is available behind a feature flag. `no_std` support is available if you disable the default "std" feature. `alloc` is optional as well. `UrnSlice` is a borrowed URN, `Urn` is an owned URN.
 See [docs.rs](https://docs.rs/urn) for documentation.

 URNs have a surprising amount of obscure details to the point I'm not sure if other URN parsers can be trusted!
 Granted, there's very little